security-summer-school/hardware-sec/hardware-computing/README.md

 `RDRAND` is the first implemented instruction on the Intel CPUs.
 At the moment of its apparition, it wasn't secure, as it could be intercepted by side-channel attacks.
-An example of attack is the CrossTalk attack, designated as [CVE-2020-0543](https://www.intel.com/content/www/us/en/security-center/advisory/intel-sa-00320.html).
+One such attack is the _CrossTalk_, designated as [CVE-2020-0543](https://www.intel.com/content/www/us/en/security-center/advisory/intel-sa-00320.html).
 The reported vulnerabilities were patched, and `RDRAND` is considered secure nowadays.

 Intel guarantees that the generated random number cannot be predicted by an attacker that has finite resources.